Policy 303 Naming of Schools and Board Facilities

 - 303-A Naming of Schools and Board Facilities Procedures Manual DRAFT

-Public consultation on this draft policy is now open.
+Public consultation on this draft policy is now closed.

 It is the policy of the Upper Grand District School Board to name or re-name its schools and to permit the naming of a facility within a school or an administrative centre.
 The naming criteria includes: the street name on which the school is located, the community the school serves, a local area or the geography/topography of the school area, or a significant event or individual.